zydeco/zydeco.github.io/minecraft-poster-maker.md

 * Optionally adds maps to a user's inventory
 * Adjust conversion speed, dithering and quality in Preferences
 * Choose the Map ID, or have it chosen automatically
+* Export map as schematic (use with WorldEdit or Schematica)

 ## Usage